 The Centers for Disease Control and Prevention (CDC) recommends the vaccine for anyone 60 years or older.
-However, the U.S. Food and Drug Administration (FDA) reports that the vaccine is only 50% effective in preventing the shingles virus, and lawsuits allege that it may cause serious side effects like shingles, eye damage, paralysis, liver failure, brain damage, and even death.
+However, the U.S. Food and Drug Administration (FDA) reports that Zostavax is only 50% effective in preventing the shingles virus.

 What Is the Zostavax Vaccine?

-The Zostavax vaccine has been the only available vaccine for herpes zoster (commonly referred to as shingles) in the U.S. since its FDA approval in 2006.
+The Zostavax vaccine became the first available vaccine for herpes zoster (commonly referred to as shingles) in the U.S. when it was approved by the FDA in 2006.
 Zostavax manufacturer Merck reports that the vaccine has been administered more than 36 million times in the last 10 years.

 The vaccination is approved by the FDA for people 50 years and older, but the CDC only recommends routine use in people 60 years and older.